zoomacode/hugo-site/content/book-reviews/fluent-python/fluent-python-part-1.md

 ## Intro

 Somebody recommended [Fluent Python by Luciano Romalho](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/) on Twitter as a wonderful book about Python and the data structures part, in particular, is great.
 On my current project, I do a lot of data transformations and I started wondering if the book could help me sharpen my python skills.
 I’ve just finished reading the first, Data Structures, part of the book and I have something to say.
 First of all the book is 1000 pages thick but don’t be afraid - it is full of code snippets so the text is much shorter.
 Secondly, I discovered a lot of things I didn’t know so I decided to write a short article about what I’ve learned from the book.
+To some extend, this article is a collection of things I didn't know about Python.

 ## **Data unpacking**